 Get your pot shining and clean again in less than 10 minutes with no scrubbing.
-Best pressure cooker hack ever!
+HOW TO CLEAN A BURNT PRESSURE COOKER POT: Best pressure cooker hack ever!

-Before I learned this trick I tried soaking, scrubbing, soaking some more, dishwasher, Bar Keepers Friend (which works wonders on everything but this scorched mess, FYI!), but I always ended up basically scraping it off bit my bit with my finger nails.
+Before I learned this trick I tried soaking, scrubbing, soaking some more, dishwasher, Bar Keepers Friend (which works wonders on everything but this scorched mess, FYI!), but I always ended up basically scraping it off bit by bit with my fingernails.
 Gross, I know, but what else!

 My sister Maegan is the one that taught me this trick of pressure cooking baking soda, dish soap, and water.
 When I first tried it, removed the lid, and saw a nasty brown layer floating in my pots soapy water, I literally squealed with disgusted delight and showed my whole family (who were equally disgusted because it really does look kinda gross, just warning ya).